-Information regarding the KPI and PI Technical Notes

-The information in this document represents in full Highways England's reporting position at the start of Road Period 2.
-The OMM will evolve over time as, for example, new metrics are introduced, reporting systems and processes change and improve, datasets change or are enhanced, and methodologies are updated to reflect these changes.
+Information regarding the KPI and PI Technical Notes The information in this document represents in full National Highways' reporting position at the start of Road Period 2 (1st April 2020).
+The OMM will evolve over time as, for example, updates made to the Performance Specification, new metrics are introduced, reporting systems and processes change and improve, datasets change or are enhanced, and methodologies are updated to reflect these changes.
 As such there is a change control process detailed in Section 2.2 of the OMM that will facilitate this.

-There are a number of factors outside Highways England's control or influence which may affect performance against its metrics.
+There are a number of factors outside National Highways' control or influence which may affect performance against its metrics.
 These include factors such as extreme weather, natural disasters, political change, availability of funding and resources, volume of traffic, changes by third-party data/service providers, and other industry developments.
 Targets may need to be adjusted to allow for unexpected changes or external factors likely to significantly impact performance.
 In this event the change control process detailed in Section 2.2 of the OMM will be implemented.
 Each technical note provides a definition of the KPI or PI metric covered.
 Items not specifically identified are not included within the scope of the metric.